suneeta-mall/fable-flow/docs/getting-started/installation.md

 # HUGGINGFACE_TOKEN="your-token-here"
 ```

-> Note: Models will be downloaded automatically when needed.
-If you're using models from Hugging Face, you may need to set your Hugging Face token in the `.env` file.
+> Note: Models download automatically when needed.
+For Hugging Face models, set your Hugging Face token in the `.env` file.

 ### Configuration File

-Create a `config.yaml` file in the project root to customize Fable Flow's behavior:
+Create a `config.yaml` file in the project root to customize behavior:

 ```yaml
 # Model Configuration